 Arm Cannon: The Predator "Topknot" in AvP: War is shown with a wrist-mounted plasma caster.

 Asskicking Equals Authority: In the 2010 game Weyland comments that the Aliens are a "true meritocracy."
 Given what Aliens do, this trope applies to the entire species.
+The Predators go by this, too: if you want to get anywhere in this society, you have to prove your combat chops in the hunt.
+Preds often settle disputes in bare-knuckle brawls as well for the viewing pleasure of their fellows.

 This is proven at the end of the Alien scenario, where Six "evolves" into a Matriarch.